MyRaceData/TRAKBOX/README.md

 1. Assemble the circuit as shown in the [schematic](https://github.com/MyRaceData/TRAKBOX/edit/main/README.md#schematic)
 2. Install [Aduino IDE](https://www.arduino.cc/en/Guide)
-3. Choose a version from the [snapshots](https://github.com/MyRaceData/TRAKBOX/tree/main/snapshots) folder and copy/paste in the editor
+3. Choose a version from the [snapshots](https://github.com/MyRaceData/TRAKBOX/tree/main/snapshots) folder and copy/paste it into the [Aduino IDE](https://www.arduino.cc/en/Guide) editor
 4. Create a hotspot on your phone for the dash display
-5. Edit the sketch to add wifi credentials
+5. Edit the sketch to add your wifi credentials from the previous step
-6. Upload the firmware
+6. Write the firmware to the D1 Mini
+7. Create a folder in the same folder as the firmware file - name the new folder data
+8. place the contents of in the data folder
+9. Use file upload plugin to up load web page file (contents of data file)
-7. Place sd chip in slot, plug into power source and start recording data!
+10. Place sd chip in slot, plug into power source and start recording data!